ghodulik95/SignalFilters/README.txt

+Please note that I misunderstood the assignment and began coding.
+If my design is confusing, please feel free to look at the code, but note that it is not 100% complete.

+This file contains descriptions of each interface, abstract class, and class in my design.
+I have also included a PNG image of this heirarchy.
+Please use the image, this text file, and the included code to get an understanding of my design.

 GenericFilter is an interface with Generic T that specifies the public functions of a filter, which is just the one function filter(T input) which outputs a T.